davidhoness/sstv_decoder/README.md

     - Save if Complete (%) = `10`
     - Click play `►` button.
     - FFT and waterflall display on the right should show noise coming from `rtl_fm`
-1. You can look up when the ISS will next pass your location on: https://www.heavens-above.com/
-    - Click `Unspecified` in the top right to set your location
-    - Type a postal code and country into *Enter place to search for* and click `Search`
-    - Scroll down and click `Update`
-    - You'll now be back on the home page, under *Satellites* click `ISS`
-    - Under *Passes to include* click `all`
-    - Clicking on any row in the table shows the sky chart for that pass
-    - Imagine holding that picture above your head and aligning it with the compass directions
-    - It can also be useful to look at the `Ground track`, see link in top right

 1. Wait for the ISS to arrive.
 You may want to leave your ground station overnight or over the weekend to capture several passes.
 1. **OPTIONAL:** If you are doing Doppler correction, you could manually set the system clock to one minute before an upcoming pass to test what the tuning will be like, although noting will be received of course.
     - Start > Accessories > Terminal